Aerialtus/EldeRcon/README.md

 The program attempts to connect to your server's HTTP port to get detailed player activity.
 It will indicate player or team color depending on the mode.
 Please note that I've only tested this on my team servers so far.

+I've recently added tabs!
+Click on the "New..." tab to open a tab that lets you connect to another server inside the same window.

 ## What other tools do you know of?
 Pauwlo has written a web based tool over at https://eldewrito.pauwlo.fr/rcon .
 If web management is your thing or you want something more elaborate that what's here, you should definitely check it out!